EthGlobalTaipei/VaultAI/README.md

 # Project Overview
-* The [chatDeFi.app](http://chatDeFi.app) AI agent democratizes DeFi by enabling _*anyone*_ to create and execute DeFi investment strategies by simply typing in their desired DeFi investment strategy using plain English into a simple chatbot interface.
-Our AI agent will then execute the user's desired DeFi strategy automatically.
+The [chatDeFi.app](http://chatdefi.app) AI agent democratizes DeFi by enabling anyone to create and execute DeFi investment strategies by simply typing in their desired DeFi investment strategy into a user-friendly chatbot interface.
+Our AI agent then executes these strategies automatically.

+For example, you could instruct our AI agent to:
+“Allocate my wallet funds to the highest yielding DeFi lending protocols with lending pools that earn at least 5% APY.
+To manage my risk, split my wallet funds across 2 lending pools with 70% in one pool and 30% in another.
+Also, if my portfolio loses 10% of its funds, then stop managing my portfolio.”

+Our AI agent will parse your natural language request into the corresponding DeFi strategy and actively manage and rebalance your portfolio according to the parameters you define.

+Roadmap (future features):
+* Support for more complex DeFi strategies
+* Instead of creating your own DeFi investment strategy (aka vault), you can co-invest alongside an existing DeFi strategy on the platform

+Key Components
+* Front-end: [chatDeFi.app](http://chatdefi.app) houses the chatbot interface to enter in your desired DeFi strategy in plain english.
+* Back-end: AI agent will process/interpret your strategy, manage your wallet funds, transfer your wallet funds to the approriate DeFi protocol (per your investment strategy parameters), and auto-stop if certain risk parameters are reached

+---

 # Polygon Deployment